pltrees/abcboost/README.md

 In summary, `abcboost_clean` has a variety of functionalities.
 In the following, we list the options and explanations.

 * `-data` the data files to clean.
-We may clean the training, testing, validating dataset together by specifying multiple file names in `-data` (file names are separated by comma with no space).
+We may clean the training, testing, validating dataset together by specifying multiple file names in `-data` (file names are separated by comma).
 * `-ignore_columns` the columns to ignore in the CSV file.
 Multiple columns can be separated by commas, e.g., `-ignore_columns 1,3,-2` ignores the first, third, and the second last columns.
 The index is one-based.
 There should be no space between the comma and the column indices
 * `-ignore_rows` the rows to ignore in the CSV file.
 Multiple rows can be separated by commas
 * `-label_column` (default 1) the column contains the label